zevv/nim-memory/nim-memory.md

   |              | | new data added
   :    free      : v on the bottom

-The administration for a stack is pretty simple: the program maintains needs to keep track of single address which points to the current stack bottom.
+The administration for a stack is pretty simple: the program needs to keep track of only one address which points to the current stack bottom - this is commonly know as the _stack pointer_.
 When data is added to the stack, it is copied in place and the stack pointer is decreased.
 When data is removed from the stack, it is copied out and the stack pointer is again increased.

 ==== Stacks in practice